cybertec-postgresql/pgwatch/docs/tutorial/docker_installation.md

     in case of a reboot/crash - which is highly recommended if not using some container management framework to run pgwatch.

-## More future proof setup steps
+## More future-proof setup steps

 Although the above simple setup example will do for more temporal setups / troubleshooting sessions, for permanent setups it's highly recommended to create separate volumes for all software components in the container, so that it would be easier to [update](upgrading.md) to newer pgwatch
-Docker images and pull file system based backups and also it might be a good idea to expose all internal ports at least on *localhost* for possible troubleshooting and making possible to use native backup tools more conveniently for Postgres.
+Docker images and pull file system based backups, and also it might be a good idea to expose all internal ports at least on *localhost* for possible troubleshooting and making possible to use native backup tools more conveniently for Postgres.

-Note that for maximum flexibility, security and update simplicity it's best to do a custom setup though - see the next [chapter](custom_installation.md) for that.
+Note that, for maximum flexibility, security and update simplicity it's best to do a custom setup though - see the next [chapter](custom_installation.md) for that.